 Hydraulic oil is supplied to the dual accumulator charge valve by the accessory manifold valve.
 The dual accumulator charge valve charges the accumulators from the open center circuit upon demand and within its present operating charge rate and the high limit pressure setting.
 However, when the open center circuit pressure reaches the brake relief setting, which is higher than the high accumulator charge limit, then the accumulators will be charged to the relief valve setting.
 The dual accumulator charge valve regulates flow to the hydraulic accumulators to provide fully powered independently separate, primary (front) and secondary (rear), service brake circuits.
-Hydraulic pressure is constantly maintained in the brake circuits by the accumulators and the charging valve.
-The charged accumulators supply pressurized fluid to the closed tandem brake valve.
+Hydraulic pressure is constantly maintained in the brake circuits by the accumulators supply pressurized fluid to the closed tandem brake valve.